-- All absences must be covered with a parent, doctor or legal note.
+All excused absences must be covered with a parent, doctor, or legal note.

-Parents may request homebound instruction (contact Director Health Services 723-5150) in cases where a student has a medical condition that may result in an absence of more than ten (10) consecutive days.
-A written order from the treating physician will be required and once the order is filed with the Director Health Services the case will be reviewed for eligibility.
+Parents may request homebound instruction (contact the Director of Health Services at 931- 723-5150) in cases where a student has a medical condition that may result in an absence of more than ten (10) consecutive days.
+A written order from the treating physician will be required and once the order is filed with the Director of Health Services the case will be reviewed for eligibility.
 Homebound students will receive three (3) hours of academic instruction per week.
-During the period of homebound the student is required to remain at home unless he/she is visiting their doctor.
-Students are not allowed to maintain jobs, participate in extracurricular activities or be away from their home during or after school hours (Sunday – Saturday).
+During the period of homebound, the student is required to remain at home unless he/she is visiting their doctor.
+Students are not allowed to maintain jobs, participate in extracurricular activities or be away from their homes during or after school hours (Sunday – Saturday).
 Before the student will be allowed to return to school a release from the treating physician will be required.

 State Truancy Definition